dutchpsycho/dutchpsycho/README.md

 # Hi.
 I'm Damon

 I'm a programmer and cybersecurity enthusiast dedicated to developing better products.
-I'm involved in pentesting, reverse engineering, browser scripting & low-level programming.
+I'm involved in pentesting, reverse engineering, browser scripting & most sorts of programming.
+I do NOT do a lot of web dev.

 <details>
   <summary>📩 Contact</summary>